 Purchase orders also ensure that the vendors are aware of your standard terms.
 The vendors would receive your standard terms and if they don’t agree with it, they have all rights to decline the order.

 Before you mandate purchase orders, ensure that you have appropriate staff to review the purchase orders.
 All these things can be automated through a simple purchase order management software and we will discuss that next.

 We sell purchasing automation software so we of course talk about the benefits of purchasing automation.
 But a purchase order management system can definitely help you bring your maverick spend under control, here are few ways the tool can achieve this goal

 On top of that, you can automate certain approvals so that you don’t have to review and approve every purchase order.

 For example, you can set up a rule so that any order which is less than $1,000 and with a preferred vendor doesn’t need to be reviewed by the procurement department until it has approval from the appropriate person in the business.

-b) Catalogs: Building catalogs is another way to control maverick spend, the more catalogs you have, the easier it is for your employees to find the product or service they are looking for.
+Building catalogs is another way to control maverick Spend, the more catalogs you have, the easier it is for your employees to find the product or service they are looking for.